ksator/machine_learning_with_HealthBot/README.md

 >>> iris.target[[10, 25, 50]]
 array([0, 0, 1])
 ```
+### split randomly the iris data set into a train and a test subset

 X has the data to learn and Y the target
 ```
 >>> X = iris.data